mainio/decidim-module-term_customizer/README.md

   scope.
 You can either add specific translation keys manually or search the translations from all the system's translations using the translation terms or keys.
+  * Using the "add multiple" view is definitely easier for beginners since it allows searching for the terms and then automatically adding all the keys where that translation exists.
+  * In case you are directly adding the translations, please note that the **translation key** refers to the technical key that Rails uses to refer to the translatable terms.
+For example, `decidim.menu.processes`.

+The UI is currently a bit rough, it could definitely use some improvement.
+Contributions regarding this are very welcome!

 ## Contributing